China shares bounce despite weak 3Q GDP as regulators pledge support

 * China Q3 GDP growth slowest since Q1 2009

-SHANGHAI, Oct 19 (Reuters) - Chinese stocks bounced on Friday, erasing losses from the past two sessions after regulators pledged steps aimed at calming markets and supporting struggling firms, as Beijing moved quickly to mitigate rising risks to the economy.
+SHANGHAI, Oct 19 (Reuters) - Chinese stocks bounced on Friday, erasing recent losses after regulators pledged steps aimed at calming markets and supporting struggling firms, as Beijing moved to mitigate rising risks to the economy.

-Official data earlier in the day underscored weakness in the economy amid a worsening trade war with the United States.
-Gross domestic product grew 6.5 percent year-on-year in the third quarter, below expectations and the weakest quarterly pace since the first quarter of 2009,
+Official data earlier in the day underscored weakness in the economy during a worsening trade war with the United States.
+Gross domestic product grew 6.5 percent year-on-year in the third quarter, below expectations and the weakest quarterly pace since the first quarter of 2009.

-With less than hour left in the trading day, the CSI300 index was up about 2.7 percent and the Shanghai Composite index was up 2.3 percent after dipping to near four-year lows.
+China’s blue-chip CSI300 index ended the day up 2.97 percent and the Shanghai Composite index rose 2.58 percent after dipping to near four-year lows.

-Chinese stocks have slumped around 10 percent so far this month as foreign investors and domestic institutions dumped shares amid concern about rising U.S. Treasury yields and risks to the world’s second largest economy, and as worries rose over the prospect of forced margin calls.
+Chinese stocks have slumped close to 10 percent so far this month as foreign investors and domestic institutions dumped shares amid concern about rising U.S. Treasury yields and risks to the world’s second largest economy, and as worries rose over the prospect of forced margin calls.

-“The recent sharp downward correction in the stock market is possibly drawing to an end,” said Chen Xiaopeng, an analyst with Sealand Securties.
+“GDP data today confirms the market’s expectation of sluggish economic performance, and policy makers are making great efforts to boost market sentiment,” said Josh Sheng, chief investment officer at Shanghai Tongshengtonghui Asset Management.

+“It is not necessarily true that the equity market will soon surge, but the downside risk is very limited.
+Asset managers should gradually be more friendly to risky assets.”

 “Valuations are very low right now, even compared to other bear markets historically.
 It makes sense that there is some support now,” he said.